Guseyn/my-ideas/README.md

 13. Time converter (simple and without bullshit)
 14. SVG sheet music generator
 15. Mobile app for ssh remote commands (start server or smth like this)
-12. skizo - app for creating text drafts
+16. skizo - app for creating text drafts
+17. App for code reviewers

 # Articles